 Much like our previous day on Iceland’s Ring Road, on the eighth day, our itinerary was based solely on the campsite we wanted to get to by the end of the day.
 If there happened to be interesting sights along the way, we would stop for them.

 The campground we were determined to get to was situated right in front of a lush and partly forested mountain with an incredible waterfall cascading down it, but was a whopping six hours away!
-Just like all the other days, hubby was stuck doing all the driving because he had rented a vehicle that was manual transmission, which I couldn’t drive, but he didn’t mind doing all the driving.
+Just like all the other days, hubby was stuck doing all the driving because he had rented a vehicle that was manual transmission, which I couldn’t drive.
+Thank goodness he actually didn’t mind doing all the driving.
 Back in Colorado, our weekend adventures can often lead to an entire day of driving, so hubby was up for the challenge of a long drive on the Westfjords of Iceland to get to the Tunguskogur campground.

 We ended up only making two stops this day (one for lunch and one for a gorgeous, moody view into a fjord).
 Nothing else seemed too intriguing along the way that would be a quick stop.